 The app also has a calendar and a packing section, which are helpful if used in combination.
 The last one will create your packing list.
 The calendar acts as a reminder to select your outfit once you’re on the travel.
 You can find those options by going to your profile in the more tab.

-Another exciting thing about Smart Closet is that you can see many statistics about your clothes in your profile, such as your item count, favorite colors, favorite brands, most worn looks, simultaneously.
+Another exciting thing about Smart Closet is that you can see many statistics about your clothes in your profile, such as your item count, favorite colors, favorite brands, and most worn looks, simultaneously.

 If you want an in-depth Smart Closet tutorial, check out the one we created!